Geography at Newcastle provides a lively environment for both physical and human geography research

-Geography staff also have strong links to the Institute of Health and Society and the Newcastle Institute for Research on Sustainability.
+Our staff and PhD researchers also have good links to the Institute of Health and Society and the Newcastle Institute for Research on Sustainability.

-Our postgraduates come from a wide range of backgrounds and nationalities.
-Not surprisingly, their research is equally diverse in terms of its subject matter and location.
+Our postgraduates come from a wide range of academic backgrounds and our postgraduate research is equally diverse in terms of its subject matter and geographical focus.

-Our research activity in Geography is organised through a number of clusters, which have links to other centres and institutes:
+Our research activity in Geography is organised through a number of clusters, and postgraduate researchers are very involved in these clusters, which bring both staff and students together.

 Economic Geographies PhD topicsEconomic Geographies PhD topics